leijunjiang/leijunjiang.github.io/_posts/2024-12-24-rails best practices .markdown

 - Make sure retry does not send too much error emails
 - Use defensive code to avoid errors
   - data can be corrupted in the middle of the process
   - the data is already corrupted (e.g. user already deleted softly by gem paranoid).
-I get fired for this.

 ## 【Business】
 # Never trust IDs from frontend, always verify